Adu143/FINken-EYE/README.md

 Please refer our wiki for instructions on installation and detailed documentation: https://github.com/Adu143/SVO/wiki

-For a summary of the project, please refer to our presentation slides: https://www.slideshare.net/MichaelMera/finken-eye-visual-slambased-position-estimation
+For a summary of the project, please refer to our [presentation slides] (https://www.slideshare.net/MichaelMera/finken-eye-visual-slambased-position-estimation).

 Video demonstration: Coming soon.